 Don’t worry if you suddenly get a glut of cucumbers – they preserve beautifully and make excellent pickles.
 Watch this fun video to see how Tony gets his from vine to jar in just 60 minutes.
 Garlic, demerara sugar and Himalayan pink salt are just a few of the ingredients that go into his flavour-packed brine.
 Visit The Little Farmers Farm for the full recipe.

 We hope you’ve enjoyed our favourite cucumber growing content.
-If you didn’t get round to sowing cucumber seeds this year, there’s still time to try some new varieties from our range of salad plants.
+If you didn’t get round to sowing cucumber seeds this year, there’s still time to try some new varieties from our range of cucumber plants.
 Remember to share your journey with us via Twitter, Facebook or Instagram, or tag us at #YourTMGarden.
 And if you’d like more advice and help on growing and caring for your cucumber plants, visit our cucumbers hub page to find links to a wealth of online resources.